peteraba/peteraba.com/content/blog/go-is-my-gateway-drug.md

 3. There's no way this solution could be written on one line without breaking readability completely.
 4. Notice how the strong typing makes it impossible to call this method with weird data and how predictable the returned data is, except that error can also be a `nil`.
 5. Notice how errors handled by just forcebly returning an error type, "never" throwing something unexpected.
 (In reality there is a panic which can be raised, but it's usage is different from your typical exceptions)
-6. Make sure you understand that the error can be `nil`. *Warning:* There' will be dragons!
+6. Make sure you understand that the error can be `nil`. *Warning:* There will be dragons!
+7. It might be strange that the function starts with a capital letter whereas the other identifiers start with a smaller case.
+This makes the code public / exported in Go.

-*Note:* I tried to find a more functional or considerably simpler solution than mine but I found none.
+*Note:* I tried to find a more functional or considerably simpler solution but I didn't find any.

 ### Python